 Installing GOAD on PROXMOX Part 2: Provisioning

-Create Provisioning CT
+Create the Provisioning CT

 Go to your local storage on your Proxmox